hithesh111/Capstone-Project-New-City-Neighborhood-Clustering-Using-Location-Data/Data.md

 <h3>FourSquare Location Data</h3>
 And most importantly,<a href = 'https://foursquare.com/'>FourSquare</a> data was used to fetch location-based results using their <a href = 'https://foursquare.com/developers'>Developer Portal</a>.<br>
 The API was used to get information about various venues and their details (like name, category, latitude, longitude) within some radius around points on the map.
-The 4 details mentioned above were most important to create onehot encodings of frequency of venues in neighborhoods.
+The 4 details mentioned above were most important to create onehot encodings of frequency of venues in neighborhoods which was then used to cluster the neighborhoods.